-In the 2018-2019 academic year, 1,193 schools offered some type of sociology program.
+In 2018-2019, 1,193 schools offered a sociology program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|

 |Certificate (1-2 years)||1||0|

 |Doctor’s Degree (Research)||121||0|

 |Doctor’s Degree (Professional Practice)||0||0|

 The median salary for a sociology grad is $90,290 per year.
 This is based on the weighted average of the most common careers associated with the major.

 This is 126% more than the average salary for an individual holding a high school degree.
 This adds up to a gain of about $1,007,800 after 20 years!

 Top Ranking Lists for Sociology

 Explore Major by State